 “Merchant descriptors on credit card statements include the business name, location, and sometimes a phone number — these are set when the merchant registers with their payment processor and do not reflect the cardholder’s location.”

-What this means practically: regardless of where you live in the United States, your Humana premium payment routes through the Roswell, GA processing center.
-A cardholder in California, Texas, or New York will see “ROSWELL GA” on their statement because that is where the merchant terminal is registered.
-This geographic mismatch is one of the top reasons people flag the charge as suspicious.
+Here is what this means practically: regardless of where you live in the United States, your Humana premium payment routes through the Roswell, GA processing center.
+A cardholder in California, Texas, Florida, or New York will see “ROSWELL GA” on their statement because that is where the merchant terminal is registered.
+It does not mean you visited Georgia or made a purchase there.

 If you have encountered similar unfamiliar location-based descriptors from other merchants, our guide to Infinity Kat Birmingham AL charges on credit card statements explains how payment processors attach geographic tags to merchant names.